crillab/metrics/docs/scalpel-config.md

 experiments.
 As for experiment-wares, you may specify as many data as you want for your inputs.
-You may also used different keys for these data, and omit input files when you do not need to add more information than those provided in the campaign files.
+You may also use different keys for these data, and omit input files when you do not need to add more information than that provided in the campaign files.
 The only required key is `path`.